-The group is above average in maturity, as can be seen from good productivity and group relations.
-While the leader feels somewhat unsure about lack of direction of the group, this problem lies within the leader rather than within the group.
+DIAGNOSIS: The group is above average in maturity, as can be seen from good productivity and group relations.
+While the leader feels somewhat unsure about lack of direction of the group, this problem lies within the group, this problem lies within the leader rather than within the group.
 Therefore the leader's best action is to continue to let the group provide much of its own structure and socio-emotional support.

-A. leave the group alone.
+A. Leave the group alone.

-- (+2)This action (LT/LR) best allows the group to continue to provide its own structure and socio-emotional support. - D. be careful of hurting boss-subordinate relations by being too directive.
+Rationale: (+2) This action (LT/ LR) best allows the group to continue to provide its own structure and socio-emotional support.

+D. Be careful of hurting bosssubordinate relations by being too directive.

-Rationale - (+1)At the present time, boss-subordinate relations are not in danger; however, if an intervention is made, the leader should be careful of its impact on interpersonal relations, (HR/LT).
+Rationale: (+1) At the present time, boss-subordinate relations are not in danger; however, if an intervention is made, the leader should be careful of its impact on interpersonal relations (HR/LT).

-- B. discuss the situation with the group and then initiate necessary changes.
+B. Discuss the situation with the group and then initiate necessary changes.

-Rationale - (-1) At this point there is no indication of a need for change with the group.
+Rationale: (-1) At this point there is no indication of a need for change with the group.
 The problem is one of leader insecurity.
-No leader intervention is needed. - C. take steps to direct subordinates toward working in a well-defined manner.
+No leader intervention is needed.

+C. Take steps to direct subordinates toward working in a welldefined manner.

-Rationale - (-2) This action (HT/LR) would be inappropriate as the group has demonstrated ability in working in a well-defined manner; the problem is one of leader insecurity.
+Rationale: (-2) This action (HT/ LR) would be inappropriate as the group has demonstrated ability in working in a well-defined manner; the problem is one of leader insecurity.